the-vtex-files/the-vtex-files.github.io/discovery.md

 "Who the hell are you .. you should be lacerated flesh by now."

 "Hi, I'm Divock", said the chimeric being calmly<br>
-"things got horribly wrong, they've cancelled the future and consequently space-time. you didn't notice the incident but I got a msg for you - to know where you're at."<br>
+"things got horribly wrong, they've cancelled the future and consequently space-time. you won't notice it currently but I got a msg for you - to know where you're at."<br>
 A message, I thought, that is information with an exorbitant amount of uneconomic entropy.<br>
 "Sorry, no interest.
 Anyway, have a good day."<br>
 I've decided to pay no longer attention to this nonsense and tried to reboot the whole system.<br>